technoblogy/tiny-mega-i2c/README.md

-# TinyI2C Library
+# TinyMegaI2C Library

 ## Description
-**TinyI2C** is a set of minimal I2C Master routines for ATtiny processors with a hardware USI.
+**TinyMegaI2C** is a set of minimal I2C routines for the new 0-series and 1-series ATtiny and ATmega microcontrollers.
+They allow any of these processors to act as an I2C Master and connect to I2C peripherals.

-The main difference between these routines and most other Tiny Wire libraries is that these don't use buffers, so have minimal memory requirements, and don't impose a 32-byte limit on transmissions.
+The main difference between these routines and the standard Arduino Tiny Wire library is that these don't use buffers, so have minimal memory requirements, and don't impose a limit on transmissions.

+Note that these routines are designed for the latest ATtiny 0-series and 1-series processors, and the 0-series ATmega chips; if you want minimal I2C routines for the earlier ATtiny processors, such as the ATtiny85, see the repository https://github.com/technoblogy/tiny-i2c.

 ## Introduction

-I've named these routines TinyI2C for two reasons: to distinguish them from the existing TinyWire libraries, such as the one included in Spence Konde's ATTiny Core, and to emphasise that these routines don't follow the Arduino Wire library naming conventions.
+I've named these routines TinyMegaI2C to distinguish them from my earlier library and from the existing Arduino Wire libraries, such as the one included in Spence Konde's megaTinyCore.
+Also, I wanted to emphasise that these routines don't follow the Arduino Wire library naming conventions.

 In addition, these routines differ from the Tiny Wire library routines in the following ways:

 ### Low memory requirements

 These routines don't use buffers, reducing their RAM requirements to a couple of bytes.
-The standard Wire libraries use 32-byte send and receive buffers requiring at least 32 bytes, which isn't such a problem on the ATmega chips, but on an ATtiny85 this is a significant part of the available RAM.
+The standard 0-series ATmega Wire library uses 128-byte send and receive buffers, and the 0-series and 1-series ATtiny Wire libraries use 32-byte or 16-byte buffers, which on the smaller chips is a significant part of the available RAM.

-I've always been puzzled about why the standard wire libraries use 32-byte send and receive buffers, and I haven't been able to find an answer to this on the web.
 As far as I can see there's no need for buffering as the I2C protocol incorporates handshaking, using the ACK/NACK pulses.

 ### Unlimited transmission length

 These routines don't impose any limit on the length of transmissions.
-The standard Wire libraries limit the length of any transmission to 32 bytes.
+The standard Wire libraries limit the length of any transmission to the size of the buffer.
 This isn't a problem with many I2C applications, such as reading the temperature from a sensor, but it is a problem with applications such as driving an I2C OLED display, which requires you to send 1024 bytes to update the whole display.

 ### Flexible read

 These routines allow you to specify in advance how many bytes you want to read from an I2C peripheral, or you can leave this open-ended and mark the last byte read.
 This is an advantage when you don't know in advance how many bytes you are going to want to read.

+## Pollong

+For simplicity these routines use polling rather than interrupts, so they won't interfere with other processes using interrupts.

 ## Compatibility

-Although so far I've only tested these routines on a couple of ATtiny chips, they should support all ATtiny chips with the USI peripheral, namely:

-* ATtiny 25/45/85
-* ATtiny 24/44/84
-* ATtiny 261/461/861
-* ATtiny 2313/4313
-* ATtiny 1634

-These routines are based on the code described by Atmel Application Note AVR310 "Using the USI module as a TWI Master".
+The beauty of the latest ATtiny 0-series, ATtiny 1-series, and ATmega 0-series ranges from Microchip is that they use the same peripherals, so these routines should work on any microcontroller in the range.

 ## Description

-Here's a description of the TinyI2C routines:
+Here's a description of the TinyMegaI2C routines:

-### TinyI2C.start(address, type)
+### TinyMegaI2C.start(address, type)

 Starts a transaction with the slave device with the specified address, and specifies if the transaction is going to be a read or a write.
 It returns a true/false value to say whether the start was successful.